Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 1: Understanding Prompt Engineering

 \section{Study 1: Understanding Prompt Engineering}

-We conducted an experiment to study participants' understanding of prompt engineering.
-Participants were asked to rate both the AI-generated images and the corresponding textual prompts.
-We hypothesized that participants with a strong understanding of prompt engineering would exhibit a high consistency between the ratings in the two modalities.
+We conducted a within-subject experiment to study participants' understanding of prompt engineering.
+Participants were asked to rate the textual prompts and the corresponding AI-generated images.
+We hypothesize that participants with a strong understanding of prompt engineering would exhibit a high consistency between the ratings in the two modalities.
 In other words, if someone can predict the aesthetic appeal of an image from its textual prompt, they likely have a good sense of how prompt engineering works.
-The study design reflects the knowledge that prompt engineers would use in practice.
+The study design reflects the knowledge that prompt engineers would draw on in practice: first write a prompt with the intention to produce a high quality image, then observe and assess the quality of the resulting image.
 A good understanding of textual prompts is crucial for predicting how well a prompt will perform.
-Longer prompts that include descriptive language and many modifiers are likely to produce higher quality artworks than short ones. \footnote{Note that some state-of-the-art image generation systems, like Midjourney version 4, are ``greedy'' and will try to turn any input into an aesthetic artwork, even if the prompt is short or non-descriptive.
-See Section \ref{sec:limitations} for more on this issue.} In the following section, we describe how we selected a set of prompts and images for this study.
+For instance, prompts incorporating rich descriptive language and multiple prompt modifiers tend to yield artworks of higher quality compared to prompts lacking these attributes.\footnote{Note that some state-of-the-art image generation systems, like Midjourney, are ``greedy'' and will try to turn any input into an aesthetic artwork, even if the prompt is short or non-descriptive.
+See Section \ref{sec:limitations} for more on this issue.} In the following section, we describe the study design in detail.